 Revitalash Thickening Shampoo

-Shun average hair care and go professional with the best shampoo and conditioner specifically designed to plump up thin hair.
-Revitalash (the brand behind the iconic lash serum) has just launched a shampoo and conditioner duo that looks after your scalp, making it the perfect environment for healthy hair growth.
-View Deal
+Shun average hair care and go professional; opt for the best shampoo and conditioner (opens in new tab) designed to plump up thin hair.
+Revitalash (the brand behind the iconic lash serum) produces a shampoo and conditioner duo that looks after your scalp, making it the perfect environment for healthy hair growth.

 Hairstory Scalp Brush

-When you're in the shower, take your time to massage the product into the scalp with either your fingers or an in-shower brush like Hairstory Scalp Brush to really see the benefits.
-View Deal
+When you're in the shower, take your time to massage your chosen product into the scalp—either with your fingers or an in-shower brush, such as this one from Hairstory—to really see the benefits.

 Anyell Electric Head, Scalp and Neck Massager

-If you want a lazier way to give yourself a really good head massage, try an electric scalp massager.
-We rate Anyell Electric Head, Scalp, and Neck Massager.
-The vibration exfoliates the scalp and stimulates blood flow with minimal effort needed.View Deal
+If you want to give yourself a really good head massage, but without expending too much energy, try an electric scalp massager.
+The vibration in this one exfoliates the scalp and stimulates blood flow with minimal effort on your part.

-If you want fuller, thicker hair, there are some do’s and don'ts when it comes to lifestyle.
-Obvious factors like partaking in regular exercise, eating a healthy, balanced diet, and quitting smoking will contribute to the normal functioning of the cells in your body.
+If you want fuller, thicker hair, there are some dos and don'ts when it comes to lifestyle.
+Obvious factors—such as partaking in regular exercise, eating a healthy, balanced diet, and quitting smoking—will contribute to the normal functioning of the cells in your body.

-Dr. Nick also suggests that constantly wearing hats may cause hair loss, “Avoid wearing caps all the time and avoid tight banding of hair if you have long hair to avoid traction alopecia.”
+Dr. Fisherman also suggests being aware of hair accessories and hats—constant use may contribute to hair loss.
+“Avoid wearing caps all the time and, if you have long hair, avoid tight banding of hair to avoid traction alopecia,” he says.

-Traction alopecia is a hair loss condition where if the hair is repeatedly pulled at, whether that’s through hair ties, clips or braids, you are left with bald patches.
-It can be reversed with care and attention, but in severe cases, it can be permanent.
+Traction alopecia is a hair loss condition where if the hair is repeatedly pulled on, whether that’s through hair ties, clips or braids, you are left with bald patches.
+It can be reversed with care and attention but, in severe cases, it can be permanent.